dboddie-canonical-work/disgorged-docs/cross-compile-an-autotools-project.rst

 Adjust the autotools configuration
 ----------------------------------

-When building for a particular architecture, Snapcraft will initialise the ``SNAPCRAFT_ARCH_TRIPLET`` `environment variable </t/12271>`__ in the build environment.
+When building for a particular architecture, Snapcraft will initialise the ``SNAPCRAFT_ARCH_TRIPLET`` :ref:`environment variable <environment-variables>` in the build environment.
 This variable describes the platform and architecture that autotools uses to configure cross-compilation.

 A project that uses the autotools plugin can adjust the options passed to the ``configure`` script for a given part by using the ``autotools-configure-parameters`` keyword that the plugin provides.
 In this case, the ``cross-compilation-part`` is configured in this way: